DrawAble: Making Layered Portraits by Mike Barrett Part Three

 What materials will the learners need?

-For this activity, the learners will need A3 card, a pencil, a range of collage materials (such as old magazines, newspapers or books, scrap paper, old envelopes, bubble wrap etc.), glue sticks or PVA glue, a paintbrush, a pot of water, and some watered-down ink/acrylic/watercolour paint.
-You can also use any materials you may already have, such as Posca pens, Sharpies, metallic markers etc.
+For this activity, the learners will need watered-down ink/acrylic/watercolour paint, a paintbrush, a pot of water, bubble wrap, glue sticks or PVA glue.
+You can also use any materials you may already have, such as Posca pens, Biros, markers, etc.

 How long does this exercise take?